armanjamwal0/Anime-website/README.md

 # database updates automatically.

-# and if you want to search more adout migartion folder then you can search on google
+# and if you want to search more about migartion folder then you can search on google

 #You can create migartion folder